Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Download
 --------

-Choose the right version to download.
+Choose the correct version to download.

 .. tabs::
 	 .. group-tab:: Windows

 	 	**Windows file version**

 	 	Mostly you will be fine by downloading the :file:`particl-desktop-X.X.X-win.exe` installer file.
 It supports any version of Windows.
-Currently, 32-bit environments are an exception but this will change.

 	 	**Download sources**